Lysander over the Burmese jungle, photograph courtesy of Simon Leney, W/T Sergeant Leney’s son: Operation Character, 1945.

 The Lysander, or ‘Lizzie’, is well known for its wartime service in Europe.
 The aircraft entered service in 1938 and apparently holds the honour of being the first aircraft from which a German bomber was shot down (over BEF territory?).
 Lysander losses in France in 1940 were heavy, but the aircraft’s role in the war was far from over.

-In Europe, the Lysander entered service with the Special Operations Executive and Special Duties flights of 161 Squadron operated from Tangmere.
-Their story is fairly well known, not least because of Squadron Leader Hugh Verity’s book ‘We Landed by Moonlight: Secret RAF Landings in France’.
+In Europe, the Lysanders of 161 Squadron serving SOE (and SIS) flew from Tangmere.
+The story of these Special Duties (SD) operations are fairly well known, not least because of Squadron Leader Hugh Verity’s book ‘We Landed by Moonlight: Secret RAF Landings in France’.

 Perhaps less known, is the services of the Lizzie with 357 Special Duties Squadron from March to November 1945.
 The Lizzies of 357 Squadron, like its counterpart in Europe, played a critical role for SOE in Burma, the opinion being that the Lizzie ‘saved the situation’ in fierce battles with the Japanese: